-One of his best friends and a landing craft full of tank destroyer scouts were massacred in a crossfire of German machine guns, probably nested on the cliff where we stood, a hundred feet or so (I was young back then and small) above this pebble beach along the coastal highway.
+One of his best friends and a landing craft full of scouts were massacred in a crossfire of German machine guns, probably nested on the cliff where we stood, a hundred feet or so (I was young back then and small) above a pebble beach along the coastal highway.
 Out on the far right flank of the American landing in Provence (Southern France), beyond which the French Naval Assault Group of Corsica got massacred.
 My dad was a lucky guy.

-My father sent word back along the column, to wake everyone up because the horses were likely to get frisky.
+My father sent word back along the column, to wake everyone up because the horses were going to get frisky.
 I’ll bet they made a grand entrance, parade sharp after a masterful march.
 He never said so, but I saw the pride in his eyes.

 But let’s go there anyway…